Highways, rights of way, commons and village greens

 - Acted for Save Chaucer Fields at the inquiry to register the slopes to the south of the university in Canterbury as a village green, the case involved the determination of a preliminary issue about the retrospective effect of s.15(7)(b) of the Commons Act 2006

 - Represented Kent County Council at the inquiry into its making of concurrent stopping up and diversion orders along Faversham Creek

-- Successfully resisting the confirmation of a definitive map modification order to upgrade a footpath across the Squerryes Estate in Kent to a bridleway based on evidence from 1957-1977
+- Successfully resisted the confirmation of a definitive map modification order to upgrade a footpath across the Squerryes Estate in Kent to a bridleway based on evidence from 1957-1977

-- Acting for the Linden Homes in its successful objection to an application to register the 'Public Square' outside of Willesden Green Library Centre as a town or village green
+- Acted for Linden Homes in its successful objection to an application to register the 'Public Square' outside of Willesden Green Library Centre as a town or village green

-- Acting for Islington LBC in its successful objection to an application to register housing estate land at Marie Lloyd Gardens as a town or village green
+- Acted for Islington LBC in its successful objection to an application to register housing estate land at Marie Lloyd Gardens as a town or village green

-- Representing the Epping Forest Riders Association in their objection to Essex County Council's introduction of cattle grids to the Epping Forest
+- Represented the Epping Forest Riders Association in their objection to Essex County Council's introduction of cattle grids to the Epping Forest

-- Appearing for Shipbourne Parish Council in their successful opposition to the controversial proposed diversion of a footpath in the Kent Downs AONB
+- Appeared for Shipbourne Parish Council in their successful opposition to the controversial proposed diversion of a footpath in the Kent Downs AONB